 Advent in Italy is beautiful.

 Churches have their nativities on display.
 Neighborhoods are all lit up in anticipation for Christmas.
-And if all goes as planned, we will be at the Vatican for the Christmas tree lighting.

 Is this pilgrimage trip for you?